chromium/chromium/docs/win_cross.md

 1. `gclient sync`, follow instructions on screen.

-If you're at Google, this will automatically download the Windows SDK for you.
+### If you're at Google

+`gclient sync` should automatically download the Windows SDK for you.
 If this fails with an error:

     Please follow the instructions at
     https://chromium.googlesource.com/chromium/src/+/HEAD/docs/win_cross.md